 God knows the timing of every single thing in your life.
 If you are wondering when, or how long, then I invite you to rest.
 Stop wrestling with the timing of it.
 Whatever it is, it will not be one minute late, or go on one minute too long.

-Noah and his family had no idea how long they would be in there, or what the earth would look like once they came back out.
+Noah and his family didn’t know how long they would be in there.
 I assume they had friends and neighbors who perished in the flood.
 Their home and all that was known to them was gone, and they had no idea what life would look like outside of the Ark.
 Maybe they were grieving.
 Maybe they were scared.
 Whatever they were dealing with, it was no vacation.

 Sometimes being rescued is hard.
 Life as we know it changes and it can be painful, and it always comes with a loss.
 In fact, we all have, or have heard, testimonies of life going downhill fast once we surrendered our lives to Jesus.
 If you are in the hard part of the rescue, stay put.
 Dry ground is coming.